reidmorrison/symmetric-encryption/docs/configuration.md

 * `--config CONFIG_FILE`
     * Path and filename of the generated configuration file.
     * Default: `config/symmetric-encryption.yml`.
+* `--keystore [heroku|environment|file]`
+    * Specify which keystore to use to hold the encryption keys.
+    * Valid values:
-* `--heroku`
+        * `heroku`
             * Generate a configuration file for use on heroku.
             * Follow the instructions displayed to store the encrypted encryption key as a heroku environment settings.
-* `--environment`
+        * `environment`
             * Generate a configuration file where the encrypted encryption key is held in an environment variable instead of using the default file store.
-    * Follow the instructions displayed to set the encrypted key in each environment.
+            * Follow the instructions displayed to set the encrypted encryption key in each environment.
+        * `file`
+            * Stores the encrypted encryption key as files on disk.
+            * See `--key-path` to change the location of the file keystore.
+    * Default: `file`

 ##### Example